MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop6-mutablepackagedirectory.md

 ## Description

 Specifies a folder under the %ProgramFiles%\ModifiableWindowsApps path where the contents of your desktop application's install folder are projected so that users can modify the installation files (for example, to install mods).

+> [!NOTE]
-This element is currently intended to be used only by certain types of desktop PC games that are published by Microsoft and our partners.
+> This element is currently intended to be used only by certain types of desktop PC games that are published by Microsoft and our partners.
+It requires the **modifiableApp** [restricted capability](https://docs.microsoft.com/windows/uwp/packaging/app-capability-declarations#restricted-capabilities).

 ## Element Hierarchy